warkahuna/epapTest/README.md

 ## Getting Started

-import all depandencies and run the application
+import all depandencies and run the application (flutter run)